Myanmar frees political prisoners on day of historic Obama visit

 They included prominent figures such as Myint Aye, a senior Prison Department official told Reuters, speaking on condition of anonymity.

-A third of those released were former military intelligence personnel who fell afoul of the junta, according to the 88 Generation Students political group.
+A third of those released were former military intelligence personnel who fell foul of the junta, according to the 88 Generation Students political group.

 Myint Aye is arguably the most prominent dissident left in Myanmar's gulag.
 He was one of dozens of activists arrested on what Amnesty International says were trumped-up charges and convicted in secret courts on flimsy evidence or confessions extracted under torture.